 There are few nit-picks to be had, but if pressed to reach for one it would be that Rachel McAdams’ Christine Palmer seems more like an attempt even out the gender balance than a character in her own right.
 McAdams’ character is lumped in the ‘girlfriend’ mould when ‘friend’ or ‘peer’ would have been more effective, if only to supplant a notion of the necessity of a female love interest.
 Her role as Strange’s tether to the natural realm is perfectly serviceable, but ultimately there is little need for our hero to have a lady love when the best romantic chemistry in the film is between Doctor Strange and his Cloak of Levitation.

 The performances are all top-notch, the cinematography is mind-bending and the plot is pleasantly straightforward, with some nice surprises in the third act.
 As a film, ‘Doctor Strange’ stands tall and, apart from a throwaway line or two, sets itself apart from the Cinematic Universe into which it slots.
 Yet it coheres to the overall palette, in tone and in spirit, and recognises its existence within the greater scheme.
 And of course it provides the high entertainment, light touches and moments of genuine emotion that we’ve come to expect from this franchise, proving beyond a doubt that Marvel has still got the magic touch.

-For more on Marvel’s Doctor Strange, listen to Liz and Paul’s review on the Orbiting Pod here.
+For more on Marvel’s Doctor Strange, listen to Liz and Paul’s Frame by Frame podcast review here.